Higher Level of Care Where Once There Was None.

 Imagine if El Paso did not have University Medical Center?
 It would be devastating.
 As the only not-for-profit, community-owned hospital, accredited by The Joint Commission, UMC is a licensed, acute care facility with the only teaching hospital in our region.
 UMC serves as a fortress of accessibility to enhance the health and wellness of the El Paso community by making high quality, affordable healthcare services available to all.
 UMC operates under the District’s CARE Values of Community, Accountability, Respect, and Excellence.
 As a two-time recipient of the National Association of Public Hospitals & Health Systems’ Community Engagement Award as well as presented with the organization’s President’s Award for the incredible transformation that has taken place in recent years, University Medical Center’s presence is a gem in our city of more than 800,000 people.

-Before University Medical Center, the El Paso community did not have access to these vital services which include:
+Before University Medical Center, the El Paso community did not have access to these vital services:

 The Paul L. Foster School of Medicine.

-The region’s only four-year medical school on the Texas/Mexico border.
-A leader in educational innovation, all students must learn medical Spanish and do not wait until their third year of study, but rather begin clinical work in the first year.
+The region’s only four-year medical school on the Texas/Mexico border, a leader in educational innovation.
+All students must learn medical Spanish.
+They do not wait until their third year of study, but rather begin clinical work in the first year.

 Scherr Legate Trauma Center.